rodneym/ebb/README.md

 ## What about async, step, etc?

 There are many other popular control flow packages worth considering - particularly for more advanced usage, and I often use those packages in conjunction with ebb.
 Unlike those more complex solutions, ebb is designed specifically for sequenced execution and natural error handling.
-You can accomplish both of those things using async, step, or otherwise, but doing them in ebb is just more fun ☺.
+You can accomplish both of those things using async, step, or otherwise, but doing them in ebb is just more fun!

 ## Install